 Vendor-confirmed product mapping.
 Mallory continuously reconciles this list against your asset inventory.

-A high-severity arbitrary command execution vulnerability in Amazon Q for Visual Studio Code caused by automatically loading and executing MCP server configurations from a repository's .amazonq/mcp.json file without user consent or workspace trust checks, potentially exposing cloud credentials and other secrets.
+A high-severity arbitrary code execution vulnerability in the Amazon Q Developer extension for Visual Studio Code caused by unsafe automatic loading and execution of MCP server configurations from workspace files, enabling theft of AWS credentials and other developer-environment secrets.

 Query your assets running an affected version, and investigate the blast radius.